jdc-cunningham/pi-zero-2-robot-navigation-head/DEVLOG.md

 Will need to test this more but I at least have the basis of being able to plot scan planes and rotating/translating them as the robot moves

+9:02 PM

+It's coming to me now, I realized I can do what a simulation is ha... plot and animate over time as if the robot (square) was actually moving

+I am going to drive less (UE) so I have more time to work on projects

 ### 01/29/2025

 6:44 PM